 Surgical excision may be an effective tattoo removal option that requires only 1 treatment.
 For everyone else, there are lasers.

-At the Zelken Institute in Newport Beach, CA, we use the state-of-the-art Discovery Pico laser, which can be configured for treating tattoos and skin of all types and colors.
+At the Jonathan Zelken, MD in Newport Beach, CA, we use the state-of-the-art Discovery Pico laser, which can be configured for treating tattoos and skin of all types and colors.
 It is manufactured by Quanta System SpA (Samarate VA, Italy) and marketed by Deka and Cartessa.

 The Discovery Pico Series is a second-generation picosecond Nd:YAG laser that targets different colors through various handpieces and emission settings.
 Unlike continuous-wave lasers of yesteryear, the Discovery Pico laser is designed to spare surrounding skin and maximize tattoo removal.